-THE LTC BUS PASS
+THE USC BUS PASS

 One of the best parts of being a part of the University Students’ Council is getting free transportation around London.
 Every full time undergraduate student is issued a London Transit Commission Bus Pass.
 Some students use the pass simply to ride the 2 Dundas route over and over, seemingly forever, to get back and forth to school.

-The LTC Bus Pass allows for:
+The USC Bus Pass allows for:

 - Free unlimited rides